 - Silica Gel Crystals: Silica gel is also moisture-absorbing.
 These non-toxic little crystals usually come in small packets in products like shoes or handbags, but they can also be used to dry roses.
-You can buy them in bulk in plant nurseries, home improvement stores, or online on Amazon**.
+You can buy them in bulk in plant nurseries, home improvement stores, or online.

 After choosing your means, follow these steps:

-- Choose a container that is large enough to fit all of your rose petals.
+- Choose a container that is large enough to fit them all.
 Fill your chosen powder into the bottom of the container.

-- Lay the rose petals carefully in the container.
+- Carefully lay the rose heads in the container.

 - Fill the remaining space in the container with the drying powder.

-- Close the container and allow to sit for two to three weeks.
+- Close the container and allow it to sit for two to three weeks.

 Glycerin, a compound often found in cosmetics, is often recommended as a means for preserving roses.
-Glycerin is a non-toxic, non-irritating, and odorless alcohol which has been assessed as a safe cosmetic ingredient.
-If you choose this method to dry your roses, be sure to choose a vegetable-based glycerin, as opposed to one derived from animal fats.
+Glycerin is a non-toxic, non-irritating, and odorless alcohol and a safe cosmetic ingredient, which means that glycerin can be used on skin as well.
+Whichever way you use it, you have a choice between vegetable-based glycerin and glycerin derived from animal fats.